anapsid/anapsid/README.md

    You can download the latest release from Github [here](https://github.com/anapsid/anapsid/releases)

-4. Go to your local copy of ANAPSID and run:
+2. Go to your local copy of ANAPSID and run:

    `$ pip install -r requirements.txt`

    This will install ANAPSID's Python dependencies.
+Right now, the only library required to execute ANAPSID is ply 3.3 (https://pypi.python.org/pypi/ply/3.3)

-4. When step 3 is done you can now install ANAPSID.
+3. When step 2 is done you can now install ANAPSID.
 This will install it only to your current user caged VirtualEnv as to prevent polluting Python's global site-packages.

    `$ python setup.py install`

-5. Go ahead and move to the next section on configuring ANAPSID.
+4. Go ahead and move to the next section on configuring ANAPSID.

 Setting up ANAPSID
 ==================